OpenFogStack/FReD/docs/doc.md

 #### WP4.2 - Fog Application Workloads

-As mentioned in WP4.2, our fog application benchmarking tool should consider different workloads at the same time.
+As mentioned in WP4.2, our fog application benchmarking tool considers different workloads at the same time.
-For each of these different workloads types, actual workloads will need to be generated.
+For each of these different workloads types, actual workloads are generated.
 To that end, we analyze real world fog applications as well as application workloads encountered by more general geo-distributed systems.

 #### WP4.3 - Fog Application Benchmarking Tool

 Using the results of WP4.1 and WP4.2 we develop a benchmarking tool for fog applications.

-- coordinate geo-distributed, multi-workload benchmarks
+This benchmarking tool coordinates geo-distributed, multi-workload benchmarks using the workloads developed in WP4.2.
-- no negative impact on reproducibility and accuracy
+Its distributed nature does not have a negative impact on reproducibility and accuracy.
-- prefer retrofitting existing tools, fallback to completely new tool

-Geo-Replicated benchmarkinG (GeoRG)
+Our Geo-Replicated benchmarkinG (GeoRG) tool is a combination and extension of existing, proven benchmarking tools rather than a completely new development.

 #### WP4.4 - Evaluate FogStore

+Finally, we use the GeoRG tool as developed in WP4.3 to evaluate FogStore.
-- benchmark different features using new benchmarking tool
+We benchmark different features and deployment options to compare their impact.
-- analyze applicability of FogStore to real applications (external partners + student projects)
+Furthermore, we also analyze the applicability of FogStore to real applications, both from external partners and in student projects.